Consumer medicine information

 Metronidazole may enhance the toxicity of fluorouracil.
 The mechanism of interaction is presumed to be reduced clearance of fluorouracil by metronidazole.
 Concurrent administration should be avoided.

-Combination therapy with fluorouracil and levamisole has been associated with multifocal inflammatory leukoencephalopathy (MILE).
-Symptoms may include memory loss, confusion, paraesthesia, lethargy, muscle weakness, speech disturbances, coma and seizures.
-The cerebrospinal fluid may show mild pleiocytosis, and computed tomography and magnetic resonance scans may show lesions in the white matter suggestive of demyelination.
-If this syndrome occurs, treatment should be discontinued immediately.
-The condition is at least partially reversible if fluorouracil and levamisole are discontinued and corticosteroids given.
-The use of levamisol and fluorouracil is no longer recommended by NH and MRC 'Clinical Practice guidelines: The prevention, early detection and management of colorectal cancer'.
-This combination regimen has been superceded by fluorouracil and folinic acid.
+Combination therapy with fluorouracil and levamisole has been associated with multifocal inflammatory leucoencephalopathy (MILE).
+The use of levamisole and fluorouracil is no longer recommended by NH and MRC 'Clinical Practice guidelines: The prevention, early detection and management of colorectal cancer'.
+This combination regimen has been superceded by fluorouracil and folinic acid (see Section 4.4 Special Warnings and Precautions for Use).

 Pretreatment with cimetidine prior to intravenous fluorouracil increased the area under the concentration time curve (AUC) by 27%.
 The total body clearance was reduced by 28%.
 This may lead to increased plasma concentrations of fluorouracil.
 This effect is probably due to both inhibition of hepatic enzymes and reduction of hepatic blood flow.
 Caution should be taken if the patient receives fluorouracil and cimetidine concurrently.